History of modern period domes: Twenty-first century

 The variety of modern domes over sports stadiums, exhibition halls, and auditoriums have been enabled by developments in materials such as steel, reinforced concrete and plastics.
 Their uses over department stores and "futuristic video-hologram entertainment centres" exploit a variety of non-traditional materials.
 The use of design processes that integrate numerical control machines, computer design, virtual reconstructions, and industrial prefabrication allow for the creation of dome forms with complex geometry, such as the 2004 ellipsoid bubbles of Nardini Company's production district designed by Massimiliano Fuksas.

 Ōita Stadium was built in 2001 as a mostly fixed semi-spherical roof 274 meters wide with two large membrane-covered panels that can slide down from the center to opposite sides.
+The Sapporo Dome was completed in 2001 with a span of 218 meters.
 Singapore's National Stadium was completed in 2014 with the largest dome in the world at 310 meters in span.
 It uses a post-tensioned concrete ring beam to support steel trusses that enable two halves of a section of the dome to retract.